lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ### Metrics

 We can compare different metrics for our models as well.
-Accuracy is very important since it's the proportion of correct identifications but we can also look at precision or recall.
-Firstly it is useful to understand the four categories our predictions can fall into:
+Accuracy is very important since it is the proportion of correct identifications but we can also look at precision or recall.
+Firstly, it is useful to understand the four categories our predictions can fall into:

  <img src="/files/titanic_project/ConfusionMatrixRedBlue.png" width="auto" height="200">